 Some things to note about these functions:

-• create-user-passkey is creating the Java object that represents a passkey user record.
-The field names (name, displayName, id) may not necessarily line up with your database; in particular, id is a byte array that java-webauthn-server uses to identify the record.
+is creating the Java object that represents a passkey user record.
+The field names (name

-• When storing requests (and eventually, user records) you will likely need to convert byte arrays using their getHex method.
+to build a passkey instead of a generic webauthn record. - When storing requests (and eventually, user records) you will likely need to

 Registration Initiation